dipdowel/graph1_wasm_demo/web-files/docs/content013.md

 # Text Rendering

 Graph1 provides a text rendering system, **pixel fonts** in [CBF file format](https://github.com/dipdowel/compact-bitmap-font), and text layout capabilities.
-You can design and use your own CBF-fonts as well.
+You can design and use your own CBF fonts as well.

 ---